verifiable-timed-signatures/web/index.markdown

 the proof size, and is also of independent interest.
 While VTS is a versatile tool with numerous existing applications, we demonstrate VTS’s applicability to resolve three novel challenging issues in the space of cryptocurrencies.
-Specifically,we show how VTS is the cryptographic cornerstone to construct:
+Specifically, we show how VTS is the cryptographic cornerstone to construct:
 1. Payment channel networks with improved on-chain unlinkability of users involved in a transaction
 2. Multi-party signing of transactions for cryptocurrencies without any on-chain notion of time